Race suicide: Media and culture

 As the teddy bear, which was named after Theodore Roosevelt, increased in popularity, some individuals were worried that young girls who did not play with dolls as often would lose their "motherly instincts".
 Criticism of the teddy bear was another form of fear mongering, as these people claimed it contributed to the concept of race suicide.

 In response to Theodore Roosevelt's public warning against the idea of race suicide, some individuals also extended this concept, suggesting restrictions not only on non-White races, but also to individuals in lower economic classes due to "economic and educational reasons".
 It was no longer only political figures, but also ministers, educators, and other individuals in leadership positions who were pushing for legislation to encourage White Americans to marry and have children.
 For example, Alexander Graham Bell publicly expressed his support for this agenda.

+L. Frank Baum mocked the concept of race suicide in his 1907 Father Goose's Year Book in a poem about horse racing.

 The 1938 movie "Race Suicide" criticized women who chose not to get married or have children, with the line "Are Modern Women Cheaters?" standing out in its movie poster.

 An illustration by Ehrhart showing storks contributing to or working against race suicide (1903).

 Many propaganda images were also created and distributed through avenues, such as newspapers.
 A popular symbol that was used was the stork, a bird often associated with the idea of "bringing babies".
 One example is an illustration from 1903 created by Samuel D. Ehrhart, which is displayed to the right.
 It depicted an "idle" stork of the upper class not fulfilling its duty, while the "strenuous" stork of the lower class was constantly working and increasing that population.